bodin/pdf-templates/README.md

 ## Features
 ### Not Done
+1. [ ] allow paragraphs at the page level
+2. [ ] allow height on all elements (table, row, paragraph)

-2. [ ] DrawContext should be non-mutatable
+3. [ ] DrawContext should be non-mutatable
-3. [ ] Headers and Footers (document level and override at the page level)
+4. [ ] Headers and Footers (document level and override at the page level)
-4. [ ] page numbering options
+5. [ ] page numbering options
-5. [ ] add a 'cell' markup so we can style the cell of nested content.
+6. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-6. [ ] Add CLI Main class
+7. [ ] Add CLI Main class

 ### Won't do